When Is It Too Late to Stop Foreclosure with Bankruptcy?

 Michigan’s Hardest Hit Fund (HHF) assists homeowners facing foreclosure due to unemployment or underemployment.
 This program provides free housing counseling and can help you negotiate a loan modification with your lender.

-Legal Defenses to Foreclosure in Michigan
+Legal Defenses to Stop Foreclosure in Michigan

 While foreclosure is legal, you still have rights as a homeowner.
 Several legal defenses may be available to you, including: